AdaCore/spark2014/lrm/source/subprograms.rst

 .. todo:: We could consider executable semantics, especially for
      conditional modes, but I think we should only consider executing aspects which are Ada aspects such as Pre and Post.
+Target: rel2+.

 .. centered:: **Examples**